Edward Bierstone: Education and career

 He received his B.Sc. from the University of Toronto and his Ph.D. at Brandeis University in 1972.
 He was a visiting scholar at the Institute for Advanced Study in the summer of 1973.
 He served as the Director of the Fields Institute from 2009 to 2013.

 Recognition

-Bierstone was elected a member of the Royal Society of Canada in 1992 and, together with Pierre Milman, received the Jefferey Williams Prize in 2005.
-In 2012 he became a fellow of the American Mathematical Society.
-In 2018 the Canadian Mathematical Society listed him in their inaugural class of fellows.
+Bierstone was elected a member of the Royal Society of Canada in 1992 and, together with Pierre Milman, received the Jeffery–Williams Prize in 2005.
+In 2012, he became a fellow of the American Mathematical Society.
+In 2018, the Canadian Mathematical Society listed him in their inaugural class of fellows.